timebertt/thesis-controller-sharding/content/40-design.md

 ## Membership and Failure Detection {#sec:des-membership}

-To address [requirement @sec:req-membership], a lease-based membership and failure detection mechanism is used.
+To address requirement \ref{req:membership}, a lease-based membership and failure detection mechanism is used.
 The mechanism is heavily inspired by Bigtable [@bigtable2006] but adapted to use Kubernetes `Lease` objects stored in etcd instead of leases stored in Chubby [@chubby2006].

 The sharder performs usual leader election to ensure that there is only one active sharder at any given time.